This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

-After Monaco, the second stop on my recent girls getaway trip to the French Riviera was Nice, France.
+After Monaco, the second stop on my epic girls’ getaway trip to the French Riviera was a visit to Nice, France.

 Nice is the largest city in Côte d’Azur and has a lot to offer.
 For starters you can fly straight into Nice, France from New York, without having to stop in Paris.
 Nice is lined with popular beaches along the Mediterranean coast, with mountains behind acting as a beautiful backdrop to the city.